Kombucha Kamp Blog

 Full of flavor without the hangover, these make a terrific substitute for beer or wine with natural sparkle.

-Find it wherever GT’s Classic Kombucha (Drizzly) is available.
+Find it wherever GT’s Classic Kombucha is available.
+GT is a proud Founding Member of Kombucha Brewers International.

 Based in San Diego, they also have a taproom where one can enjoy a glass of Hard Jun with friends while hanging out in a Southern California themed space.

-An acronym for Kombucha Yeast Lactobacillus Acetobacter, this hard Kombucha offering from Full Sail Brewing in Hood River in Oregon is low sugar thanks to the addition of stevia.
+An acronym for Kombucha Yeast Lactobacillus Acetobacter, KYLA Hard Kombucha from Full Sail Brewing in Hood River in Oregon is low sugar thanks to the addition of stevia.

 While lactobacillus is not normally present in Kombucha cultures, it does appear here.
 It is likely an ingredient to mellow the acetic bite naturally present in Kombucha.